Cock-a-doodle-do, is a universally known sound that just about everyone knows.

 Anyone who has more than one rooster will tell you that each rooster’s crow is different.
-Each bird has a subtle variation on the crow and you are able to pick out which bird is crowing.
+Each bird has a subtle variation on the crow, and you can pick out which bird is crowing.

 How Loud Is a Rooster’s Crow?

-The source of irritation is probably the fact that they like to crow early in the morning and if you aren’t a morning person it can be very annoying.
+The source of irritation is probably the fact that they like to crow early in the morning, and if you aren’t a morning person, it cannot be enjoyable.

-I’m lucky to live in the country so my boys can be as noisy as they like, but town or village life is a bit different.
+I’m lucky to live in the country, so my boys can be as noisy as they like, but the town or village life is a bit different.

-For more details on the rooster crows read our article.
+For more details on the rooster crows, please read our article.

 The thread running through this article is communication.
 A rooster cannot sing like a bird, so the crow is his form of communication to a large audience.

-Crowing sounds can be slightly different in the morning from the afternoon and evening.
-He uses it as a tool to do many things: announcing the day, guarding his territory, gathering the flock and reacting to a threat.
+Crowing sounds can be slightly different in the morning from the afternoon to and evening.
+He uses it as a tool to do many things.
+He announces the day, guards his territory, gathers the flock, and reacting to a threat.

 Why do you think roosters crow?
 Let us know in the comments section below…